Welcome to the Police Authority's website

 We are happy for developers of other websites to link to the information on this website.
 However, the information must not be copied or distributed for commercial gain in any way.
 Printing or saving copies for personal use is allowed provided that no attempts are made to remove the identification logos which appear on relevant pages.

 Changing the pages or using the content in any other product without consent will be considered a breach of our copyright and may result in legal action.
-For permission to use it other than as specified please contact the SEO Consultant or webmaster@southyork.org.uk - 2010
+For permission to use it other than as specified please contact our agency or webmaster@southyork.org.uk - 2015